 - Does it look like your neighbors have power?
 If yes, the problem might be isolated to your unit.

 - Did a breaker in your unit trip?
 This could cause only your unit to be without power.
 Check your main electric panel for one or more switches flipped to “off.”

 - If your breaker has not tripped, and your neighbors have power, please call your property manager or their emergency maintenance service to have a maintenance technician come troubleshoot.

 - If your neighbors also don’t have power, check the host utility company website for your area, like AEP Ohio or South Central Power.
 Check to see if they have a widespread outage in the area.

-During business hours you can call or text PEM at 614.442.7100 to report an outage in your neighborhood.
+To report an outage in your neighborhood you can click here to fill out our power outage form.
+Or during business hours you can call or text PEM at 614.442.7100.
 Outside of business hours, you can call our After Hours Outage Hotline at 614.412.9655.